-Playing tug of war with a dog will not necessarily cause them to become aggressive.
-How you play tug of war might lead to aggressive behaviors, but it’s remarkably easy to stay on the right path.
-Why would you want to?
-Well, playing tug of war with your dog can be extremely beneficial for both of you.
+Playing tug of war with a dog will not cause your dog to become aggressive.
+But how you play tug of war can exacerbate or lead to aggressive behaviors.
+Yet it is remarkably easy to avoid this.

 - Tug of war is an excellent way to bond with your dog